 FALL MEANS IT’S TIME FOR A FLU VACCINE

-We are now in the first week of autumn, although it still feels like summer in Florida.
+Sept.
+22 is the first day of autumn, although it still feels like summer in Florida.
 The arrival of fall means it’s time to think about flu season and your annual vaccine for protection against a virus that can mean lost days of work and school later.

-The Florida Department of Health urges all Floridians older than six months to get vaccinated before Halloween on Oct.
-31. While Florida’s flu season peaks in the early months of the year, early vaccination ensures protection during the holiday season when many gather for celebrations and family events.
+The Florida Department of Health in Pinellas County (DOH-Pinellas) urges all Floridians older than six months to get vaccinated before Halloween on Oct.
+31. (Go to www.PinellasHealth.com for details on DOH-Pinellas’ no-cost flu clinic on Oct.
+17.)
+While our flu season peaks in the early months of the year, early vaccination ensures protection during the holiday season when many gather for celebrations and family events.

-In addition to taking precautions such as proper handwashing and sanitizing frequently-handled surfaces, it’s important to avoid this serious illness by getting the seasonal flu vaccine.
+In addition to taking precautions such as proper handwashing, it’s important to avoid this serious illness by getting the seasonal flu vaccine.
 Flu strains change from year to year so a new vaccine is needed at the start of each season.
 It takes about two weeks after vaccination for your body to develop protection against the flu.

 About the Florida Department of Health

 The department, nationally accredited by the Public Health Accreditation Board, works to protect, promote and improve the health of all people in Florida through integrated state, county and community efforts.